jacksonrayhamilton/bundlifier/README.md

 For CSS and JS, source maps will be generated which correctly link back to the original source files.

+You can optionally minify your output files, too.

 ## Installation

 ```